• Skip to main content

 1.

-Törzskapitány (Staff Captain) of Western Hungary Region
+Törzskapitány (Staff Captain) of West Hungary Region

 Vitéz Count Sándor Teleki de Szék